 They called from each to each across

-The hideous disarray
+The hideous dis

 (For terrible had been their loss):